wevm/ox/site/pages/api/abi/getItem.md

 // Entrypoint Imports
 import * as Abi from 'ox/Abi'
-import { getAbiItem } from 'ox/Abi'
+import { extractAbiItem } from 'ox/Abi'
 ```

 ## Usage